jamesoh3928/MoonRust/README.md

 ### Use Cases

-Users will able to interact with the program by running REPL (Read-Eval-Print Loop).
-When the `cargo -q run` command is entered, REPL will start and users will be able to write the Lua program they want to execute.
+Users will able to run Lua program by specifiying Lua file.
+When the `cargo -q run [filename]` command is entered, interpreter will execute the code inside the file.

 For example, say a user wanted to calculate the area and perimeter of an equilateral triangle.
-They would type the following code into their terminal:
+They would read the following code from the file:

 ```
 print("Find the area of an equilateral triangle:")